dotnet/csharplang/proposals/first-class-span-types.md

    (covariance won't exist downlevel because the helper API doesn't exist).
    On the other hand, that could affect partners abilities to take them up.
 2. We couple type conversions to a Compilation or look at other ways of providing the well-known type to it.
 This will take a bit of investigation.

+#### Answer

+Go with a third option: match the Span types by their full name.
+Then later check that the type matches the well-known type and report a compile-time error if it does not.
+Although this type selection logic is inconsistent with the rest of the compiler, it should not affect the vast majority of users, does not break downlevel scenarios, and is straightforward to implement.

 ## Alternatives